-EquityLine Mortgage Investment Corp.
-(EquityLine MIC) is a Canadian company located in the Greater Toronto Area (GTA) of Ontario.
+ounded in 2018, EquityLine Mortgage Investment Corporation (EquityLine MIC) is a Canadian company located in the Greater Toronto Area (GTA) of Ontario, Canada.
 It was founded by the principals of EquityLine Financial Services Corp. an Ontario based mortgage broker formed in 2014.
 The Founders and Management of the Corporation have extensive knowledge of the Canadian real estate and mortgage industries.

-The primary focus of the Corporation's investments are prime urban 1st and 2nd residential mortgages in the urban Southern Ontario region of Canada.
-The Corporation does not fund distressed borrowers.
+The primary focus of the Corporation's investments are prime urban 1st and 2nd residential mortgages in the Southern Ontario region of Canada.